apache/ignite-3/DEVNOTES.md

 * In the `Project` section, make sure the project language level is set to 11.0 as Ignite makes use of several Java 11 language features

-Ignite uses machine code generation for some of it's modules.
+Ignite uses machine code generation for some of its modules.
 To generate necessary production code, build the project using gradle.

-Configure Idea code style (for IntelliJ Idea >= 2019):
-* File -> Settings -> Editor -> Code Style -> Scheme -> gear (Show Scheme Actions) -> Import Scheme -> IntelliJ IDEA code style XML
-* Choose: ${igniteProject}/idea/intellij-java-google-style.xml
-* Import schema
-* Reboot IntelliJ Idea
 ***

 ## Code structure